 Buttercup family (Ranunculaceae)

-Description: This native perennial wildflower is 3-7' tall.
+Description: This herbaceous perennial wildflower is 3-7' tall.
 The stems are light green and hairless, while the large compound leaves are bipinnate or tripinnate with 10 or more leaflets.
 Usually 3 or 5 leaflets are grouped together in the ultimate partitions of each compound leaf.
 Individual leaflets are up to 4" long and 3" across; they are medium green, glabrous, and lanceolate to broadly ovate in shape.
 The margins of these leaflets are coarsely toothed; the terminal leaflets are often shallowly to deeply cleft.

 Each plant produces one or more panicles of racemes about 1-3' long.
 These panicles are very narrow and produce only a few secondary racemes around the central raceme.
 The racemes are narrowly cylindrical in shape and erect; they are densely covered with flowers, buds, and fruits (follicles) in varying stages of development (buds on top, flowers in the middle, and fruits below).
 Individual flowers span about 2/3" across and they are completely white, consisting of about 24 stamens, a single pistil, and insignificant sepals that drop early.
 The slender stamens are long and conspicuous, while the pistil has a short curved tip.
 Each flower has a short pedicel.
 The blooming period occurs during early to middle summer and lasts about 1½ months.
 The flowers have an odd unpleasant scent.
 Each flower is replaced by a small follicle about 1/3" long; this follicle has a beak that is very short and usually curved.
 Each follicle splits open along one side to release several seeds; these seeds are fairly smooth (not conspicuously scaly).
 The root system is rhizomatous and fibrous.